 On a global level, researchers approximate that every 30 seconds a chronic, nonhealing diabetic ulcer causes an amputation.

 In this context, there is a dire need for innovative, effective wound healing methods.
-New research shows promise in this regard, as scientists have devised a molecule that helps harness the body’s natural healing powers.

 Ben Almquist, Ph.D., a lecturer in the department of engineering at Imperial College London in the United Kingdom, led the new research.